p0ody/ff2ebook/README.md

 <h1>Installation</h1>

-- Simply clone the repo, move to WAMP or similar (Only tested on PHP 5.5 & 5.4).
+- Simply clone the repo, move to WAMP or similar (Or web host...)
+(Only tested on PHP 5.5 & 5.4).
-- Create MySQL table using .sql files located in /sql folder.
-- Update infos in /conf/sql.login.php with your database logins.
 - And it should works